mesosphere/dcos-kafka-service/README.md

 See [Configuration Options](#configuration-options) for a list of available fields which can be customized via an options JSON file when the Kafka cluster is created.

+### Multiple Kafka cluster installation

+Installing multiple Kafka clusters is identical to installing Kafka clusters with custom configurations as described above.
+The only requirement on the operator is that a unique `framework-name` is specified for each installation.

 ### Uninstall

 Uninstalling a cluster is also straightforward.
 Replace `kafka0` with the name of the kafka instance to be uninstalled.